Institutions have no appetite for Bitcoin at this price level: JPMorgan By Cointelegraph - Up News Info

 Institutions have no appetite for Bitcoin at this price level: JPMorgan

-As (BTC) price failed to hold its breath above the $35,000 yesterday, JPMorgan (NYSE:) expects an overall bearish movement below the critical price level based on the BTC-to-gold volatility ratio.
+As Bitcoin’s (BTC) price failed to hold its breath above $35,000 on Thursday, JPMorgan (NYSE:) expects an overall bearish movement below the critical price level based on the BTC-to-gold volatility ratio.

-In a note sent to investors on Wednesday, JPMorgan detailed its reasoning to see the fair value of Bitcoin between $23,000–$35,000 over the medium term.
+In a note sent to investors on Wednesday, JPMorgan detailed its reasoning to see the fair value of between $23,000 and $35,000 over the medium term.
 The banking giant previously pictured a $140,000 roadmap if the biggest cryptocurrency matches gold’s allocation and volatility profile.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.